yukmekim/yukmekim/README.md

 Hi, My name is JangHun, Yuk 👋

 🔭 I’m currently working on Dataeum
-💬 I usually work under the nickname SixMan.
+💬 I usually work under the nickname SixMan, HotSix etc...
 🌱 I’m currently learning ...
 I enjoy discussing with my colleagues and I like learning new skills.